-Nut and Nut-Free Oils: Nourishing Your Health While Managing Allergies
+Nut and Nut-Free Aromatherapy Carrier Oils: Nourishing Your Health While Managing Allergies

-Nut allergies are becoming a more common health concern.
-You have to read labels not only for food, but also for personal care products such as face moisturizers, body lotion, shampoo and conditioner, hair oil and soaps.
+Nut allergies are becoming a more common health concern and affecting overall immune health.
+It is said that 1 in every 200 have some kind of nut allergy.
+You have to read labels on food items.
+In aromatherapy, it is also important to read the labels on personal care products and choose carriers wisely such as face moisturizers, body lotion, shampoo and conditioner, hair oil and soaps.

 To understand what a is considered a nut, I searched the Wikipedia definition which states, A nut in botany is a simple dry fruit in which the ovary wall (shell) becomes increasingly hard as it matures, and where the seed remains unattached or free within the ovary wall.”
 So, a seed is contained within a nut, however it is not a nut.